 The housing crisis is deepening and Government efforts are failing to impact significantly on it.
 The cost of housing is growing at twice the rate of average earnings across the country.
 Rent prices have soared by 8% nationally.
 In Dublin, the cost of rent makes up more than half of the minimal living costs.
 At 68%, which is a stark number, the rate of home ownership is now the lowest since 1971.
 The younger generation, essentially, have been locked out of home ownership and have lost confidence in ever being able to afford to buy a house.
-Thirty five years of age is now the new average before people can buy a house.
+The new average before people can buy a house is now 35.
 In the 1990s it was 26 years of age.
 When Deputy Varadkar become Taoiseach two years ago the number of children homeless was at 1,881.
 Today, the figure is over double that at 3,794.
 I recall the then Minister for Housing, Deputy Coveney, promising in June 2016 that child homelessness would be over by the end of that year.

 This, by any yardstick, is a litany of failure.
 Plan after plan has been produced and they have not worked in accordance with the targets set in each plan.
 There was an over-reliance on the free market, the private market, to solve all the issues.
 I suggest that over-reliance has backfired and failed.